awsdocs/amazon-api-gateway-developer-guide/doc_source/stages.md

       ```
 For more information about CloudWatch, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/)\.

-1. To set the stage\-level throttle limit for all of the methods associated with this API, do the following in the **Default Method Throttling** section:
+1. To set stage\-level throttling limits for all of the methods associated with this API, do the following in the **Default Method Throttling** section:

+   1. Choose **Enable throttling**\.

    1. For **Rate**, type the maximum number of stage\-level steady\-state requests per second that API Gateway can serve without returning a `429 Too Many Requests` response\.
-This stage\-level rate limit must not be more than the [account\-level](api-gateway-request-throttling.md#apig-request-throttling-account-level-limits) rate limit as specified in [API Gateway Limits for Configuring and Running an API](limits.md#api-gateway-execution-service-limits-table)\.
+This stage\-level rate limit must not be more than the [account\-level](api-gateway-request-throttling.md#apig-request-throttling-account-level-limits) rate limit as specified in [API Gateway Limits for Configuring and Running a REST API](limits.md#api-gateway-execution-service-limits-table)\.

    1. For **Burst**, type the maximum number of stage\-level concurrent requests that API Gateway can serve without returning a `429 Too Many Requests` response\.
-This stage\-level burst must not be more than the [account\-level](api-gateway-request-throttling.md#apig-request-throttling-account-level-limits) burst limit as specified in [API Gateway Limits for Configuring and Running an API](limits.md#api-gateway-execution-service-limits-table)\.
+This stage\-level burst must not be more than the [account\-level](api-gateway-request-throttling.md#apig-request-throttling-account-level-limits) burst limit as specified in [API Gateway Limits for Configuring and Running a REST API](limits.md#api-gateway-execution-service-limits-table)\.

 1. To override the stage\-level throttling for an individual method, expand the stage in the **Stages** secondary navigation pane, choose a method, and choose **Override for this method** for **Settings**\.
 In the **Method Throttling** section, select appropriate options\.

+1. To associate an AWS WAF web ACL with the stage, choose a web ACL from the **Web ACL** dropdown list\.
+**Note**
+If needed, choose **Create Web ACL** to open the AWS WAF console in a new browser tab, create the web ACL, and return to the API Gateway console to associate the web ACL with the stage\.

+1. If desired, choose **Block API Request if WebACL cannot be evaluated \(Fail\- Close\)**\.

 1. To enable [AWS X\-Ray](https://docs.aws.amazon.com/xray/latest/devguide/xray-services-apigateway.html) tracing for the API stage: